-Shoshana Shendelman, Ph.D. is our founder and has served as our President and Chief Executive Officer and as a member of our board of directors since January 2016.
+Shoshana Shendelman, Ph.D. is our founder and has served as our President and Chief Executive Officer and as chair of our board of directors since January 2016.
 Prior to founding our company, she founded Clearpoint Strategy Group LLC, a boutique life sciences consulting firm, where she served as the Managing Director from July 2012 to December 2016, and served as a Senior Advisor from January 2017 to December 2018.
 Prior to that, she served as a scientific consultant and analyst at Bridge Scientific Consulting LLC.
 Dr. Shendelman received her B.S. in biochemistry from Brandeis University and a Ph.D. in Cellular, Molecular and Biophysical Studies (CMBS) from Columbia University Vagelos College of Physicians and Surgeons.
+We believe that Dr. Shendelman's extensive knowledge of our company as founder, President and Chief Executive Officer and her management background and experience in the healthcare industry qualifies her to serve on our board of directors.